Quaternionic hyperbolic lattices of minimal covolume: The minimality of and

 \subsection{The proof of Corollary \ref{cor:growth}}

-We have that each of $\chi(\Delta_n)$, $\chi(\Gamma^s_n)$, and their quotient contains a factor $C(n)$ (which is given in \eqref{eq:C-n}); see Equation~\eqref{eq:Prasad-zeta}.
-For $n$ large enough it is easily seen that this factors grows faster than (say) $(2n+1)!$, i.e., it grows super-exponentially.
-This implies immediately that $\chi(\Delta_n)$ and $\chi(\Gamma^s_n)$ grows super-exponentially, as their remaining factors also increase with $n$.
-Moreover, the other factors appearing in $\chi(\Gamma^s_n)$ grows at most exponentially, so that the $\chi(\Delta_n)/\chi(\Gamma^s_n)$ has a super-exponentially growth as well.
+We have that each of $\chi(\Delta_n)$, $\chi(\Gamma^s_n)$, and their quotients contains a factor $C(n)$ (which is given in \eqref{eq:C-n}); see Equation~\eqref{eq:Prasad-zeta}.
+For $n$ large enough it is easily seen that this factor grows faster than (say) $(2n+1)!$, i.e., it grows super-exponentially.
+This implies immediately that $\chi(\Delta_n)$ and $\chi(\Gamma^s_n)$ grow super-exponentially, as their remaining factors also increase with $n$.
+Moreover, the other factors appearing in $\chi(\Gamma^s_n)$ grow at most exponentially, so that the $\chi(\Delta_n)/\chi(\Gamma^s_n)$ has a super-exponentially growth as well.